wbailey/wbailey.github.io/source/_posts/2013-09-24-career-levels.markdown

 It is important to understand that the definition is actually for many levels than just the Senior Software Engineer.
 There are some who argue for a "_flat_" organization but I'll address that myth in another blog post.
-After we have defined the levels, we should ensure that our level definitions make it easy to answer the questions we posited previously.
+We should ensure that our level definitions make it easy to answer the questions we posited previously.
 They should also help us lay the foundation for a career progression that is possible within the company helping us retain talented people.

 The challenge I set for myself which really help me free my mind was to answer the following
 question: